|What is the Access to Learning Fund?

 |Can I apply to the fund?

-If you don't fall into one of these groups you can still apply but you will need to provide detailed evidence of your particular need.Before you apply you should look into all other possibilities and have taken out your full loan entitlement, including your full tuition fee loan (if eligible).
+If you don't fall into one of these groups you can still apply but you will need to provide detailed evidence of your particular financial hardship.
+If you do fall into a priority group, this does not guarantee that you will receive an award from the Access to Learning Fund as applications are considered on a case-by-case basis.Before you apply you should look into all other possibilities and have taken out your full loan entitlement, including your full tuition fee loan (if eligible).

 |How do I apply?

-Application forms and accompanying guidance notes are available to download from here download from here from 17 September 2012.
-As well as the form you'll need to provide some additional information, for example, your Student Finance Breakdown and Payment Timetable from Student Finance England, and bank statements.
+Application forms and accompanying guidance notes are available to download from here from 19th September 2016.
+As well as the form you'll need to provide some additional information, for example, your Student Finance Breakdown from Student Finance England, and bank statements.

 |How do I complete the form?